CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines a specific niche (ransomware encryption analysis), lists concrete actions and specific algorithms, and includes an explicit activation clause with natural trigger terms.
-It uses proper third-person voice throughout and would be easily distinguishable from other security-related skills.
+This is an excellent skill description that clearly defines a specific niche (ransomware encryption analysis), lists concrete actions and specific algorithms, and provides explicit activation triggers.
+It uses proper third-person voice throughout and balances conciseness with comprehensive coverage of both capabilities and trigger conditions.

 DimensionReasoningScore